cfcrane/SLAG/README.md

 and Stephen B. Goodwin. [expectedly 2022]  SLAG: A Program for Seeded Local Assembly of Genes in Complex Genomes.
 Molecular Ecology Resources xx: xx-xx.

+Acknowledgement:
+	I thank Lev Gorenstein of Purdue University Research and Academic Computing for writing and building SLAG.sif, the Singularity container for SLAG.pl.

 Installation:
 	Please see the INSTALL.md file in this distribution.
 Basically, one downloads the distribution file SLAGball.tgz, puts it where SLAG should go, uncompresses it,